-The UK equities of this portfolio are benchmarked against the FTSE All Share (5% capped) index and the overseas element of equity holdings is benchmarked against the MSCI All Countries World (ex UK) index.
+The Global equities of this portfolio are benchmarked against the MSCI All Countries World index.

 As mentioned in C.2.1, The IC meets regularly with the investment managers and receives quarterly reports from them.
 These include current valuations, the comparison of asset allocation within the set parameters and measures of investment performance.
 The IC periodically reviews its policies and with the investment manager considers the market outlook.
 Financial reports covering investments are produced quarterly as part of the management accounts and compared with the reports of the investment manager.
 These are presented both to the IC and to the main Board.
 The minutes of the IC are presented to the Board, with, where appropriate, a verbal update.